Penny Black Music

-My new solo album, written and created with Dave Colohan, fellow United Bible Studies student, will be released on Mega Dodo on the 13th July 2017 on vinyl/cd/digital.
+My second solo album, written and created with Dave Colohan, fellow United Bible Studies student, was released by Mega Dodo on 13th July 2017 on vinyl/cd/digital.
+It is available from Mega Dodo, my own bandcamp, alisonodonnell.bandcamp.com and from Tower Records Dublin and various outlets in Britain.
+Also on Spotify and iTunes.

 Here is a recent interview with Penny Black Music. http://www.pennyblackmusic.co.uk/MagSitePages/Article/8629/Alison-O-Donnell-Interview